 Candidates plan courses of study in consultation with a program advisor.
 That course plan may not be changed without prior approval.
 Degree candidates are expected to receive a grade of at least a 'B' in all courses.
-Candidates who receive a grade of 'C' will be placed on academic warning and their candidacy reviewed by the Graduate Program Advisory Committee.
-A student who receives a grade lower than 'C' or two grades of 'C' or whose overall grade point average falls below 3.0 will be automatically withdrawn from the MIT program.
-A student who is removed from the program may apply for reinstatement.
+A candidate who receives a grade lower than 'C' or two grades of 'C' will be withdrawn from the program.
+The student may apply for reinstatement.
+The time limit for completion of degree requirements is seven years.

 A candidate working toward a Master of Education degree must be accepted as a degree candidate.
-To be a degree candidate, the student must:
+To be a degree candidate, the student must complete the following:

-- · Have completed 15 semester hours of graduate study. - Be in good standing. - Have earned a cumulative grade point average of 3.0. - Have completed MED 601 (or be enrolled in MED 601 during the semester in which the application is submitted). - · Formed a supervisory committee.
+- Have completed 15 semester hours of graduate study. - Be in good standing. - Have earned a cumulative grade point average of 3.0. - Have completed MED 601 (or be enrolled in MED 601 during the semester in which the application is submitted).

+• Formed a supervisory committee.